The inverse limit topology and profinite descent on Picard groups in $K(n)$-local homotopy theory

-In \cite{Hovey-Strickland_1999}, Hovey-Strickland described the inverse limit topology on $\Pic\left(\Sp_{K(n)}\right)$ as follows.
+In \cite{Hovey-Strickland_1999}, Hovey--Strickland described the inverse limit topology on $\Pic\left(\Sp_{K(n)}\right)$ as follows.
 They first constructed a tower of generalized Moore spectra $\{M_j\}$ of type $n$ such that $X\simeq \lim_j L_{K(n)}(X\wedge M_j)$ for any $K(n)$-local spectrum $X$.
 Then they defined a basis $\{V_j\}$ for closed neighborhoods of the identity element $S^0_{K(n)}$ in the Picard group by setting $V_j=\left\{X\in \Pic\left(\Sp_{K(n)}\right)\mid L_{K(n)}(X\wedge M_j)\simeq L_{K(n)}M_j\right\}$.
-Recent work of Burklund in \cite{Burkland_mult_Moore} implies the $M_j$'s in this tower can be chosen to have compatible $\Ebb_{j}$-algebra structures (\Cref{prop:genMoore_mult}).
+Burklund's recent work \cite{Burkland_mult_Moore} implies that the $M_j$'s in this tower can be chosen to have compatible $\Ebb_{j}$-algebra structures (\Cref{prop:genMoore_mult}).
+This refines the result of Davis--Lawson in \cite{Davis-Lawson_2014} that the tower $\{M_j\}$ admits an $\einf$-ring structure as a \emph{pro}-spectrum.
 For a ring (spectrum) $R$, its Picard group and space are defined to be the Picard group and space, respectively, of its module category $\Mod(R)$.
 Our first main result in this paper is the following Grothendieck existence theorem (\Cref{rem:Grothendieck_existence}) for $K(n)$-local ring spectra in \Cref{sec:prodisc_topology}. \begin{thm*}[{\Cref{thm:Kn_Pic_limit}}] Let $R$ be a $K(n)$-local $\einf$-ring spectrum.
 Then the limit of base change functors induces an equivalence of symmetric monoidal $\infty$-categories

 This yields an equivalence of group-like $\einf$-spaces and an isomorphism of abelian groups:

 \end{thm*} The isomorphism above endows $\Pic_{K(n)}(R)$ with a natural \emph{inverse limit topology}.
 We show in \Cref{prop:choice_Mk} that this topology is independent of the choice of the tower of generalized Moore spectra of type $n$ in \Cref{prop:genMoore_mult}.